Welten01/Sizzlematch/memory-bank/implementation-plan.md

 Step 2: Configure Firebase
 Task: Integrate Firebase into the app.
 Instructions:
-- Visit the Firebase Console and click "Add project."
-- Name it "Sizzlematch" and complete the setup process.
-- Enable Authentication, Firestore Database, and Cloud Storage in the Firebase console.
-- In the Firebase project settings, locate the Firebase config object (e.g., apiKey, authDomain).
 - Install expo-dotenv for environment variables: npm install expo-dotenv.
 - Create a .env file in the project root and add the Firebase config (e.g., FIREBASE_API_KEY=your_key).
 - Create src/config/firebase.js, import dotenv, and define the config using environment variables.